Moradi66/intro-to-android-workshop/Part-2/instructions.md

    We also want this to be in the centre, so set `android:layout_centerHorizontal = true`

-   Let’s enter something here - with `android:text = Temperate`
+   Let’s enter something here - with `android:text = Temperature`

    Notice that the new view overlaps the preview view?
 We now need to tell the layout to place our new TextView below the previous TextView.